phronmophobic/membrane/docs/terminal-uis.md

 Compared to most of the other backends, there are a few major differences:
 - Terminal UIs have an integer coordinate system.
 Most other backends have a floating point coordinate system
 - Terminals don't really have a way to draw multiple elements on top of each other.
-There is a foreground and a background, but the background can only consist a solid color.
+There is a foreground and a background, but the background is just a solid color
 - Terminals often have a limited color palette
 - Text is always monospaced and 1 unit high